ankostis/TeslaCrack/README.rst

 ``aes_mul_key`` encountered, as hexadecimal numbers (note that it should report the same ``btc_mul_key`` for all your files).

-If you get a single unknown AES "mul" key, you may opt for attacking directly this, using the plain ``crack-fkey`` sub-cmd, which is usually faster.
+If you get a single unknown AES "mul" key, you may also attack it using the plain ``crack-fkey`` sub-cmd, which is slightly faster.
+But in any case, the time-consuming step is no 3, "factorization", not the key-reconstruction.
-Otherwise, attack the BTC key and use the |TeslaDecoder|_ to decrypt files, as described by the `Break bitcoin-keys for TeslaDecoder`_ section, below.

 3. Factorize your "mul" Key: